idvorkin/idvorkin.github.io/_drafts/2016-11-26-interviewsarehard.markdown

 ---

 I've been pretty hard on myself these last few months, as I haven't made a lot of progress on my habits, or goals.
 Reflecting, that shouldn't be a surprise as I've been putting a tonne of energy into interviews.
-For the next time this happens here's some notes to remind me to remind me of the required effort, and perhaps a place to reflect on how I could have made this process more efficient.
+For the next time this happens here's some notes to remind of the required effort, and perhaps a place to reflect on how I could have made this process more efficient.

 Don't forget all this time is above and beyond existing commitments like work, health and family.